MANUAL OF OPERATIONS

-(b) Aggrieved team to email a defence statement, if necessary, filed with the GHGHL Executive, within twenty-four (24) hours after the receipt of the protest.
+(b) Aggrieved team to email a protest form with a defence statement, if necessary, filed with the GHGHL Executive, within twenty-four (24) hours after the receipt of the protest.

-(c) The Protest Committee shall include the GHGHL President, one GHGHL Executive Member, and one other GHGHL Member not directly involved.
+(c) The Discipline Committee shall include the Vice President, one GHGHL Executive Member, and one other GHGHL Member not directly involved.
 This Committee will decide on the final outcome of the protest.

-(e) The decision of the Protest Committee will be issued in writing with a copy sent to the teams involved.
+(e) The decision of the Disciple Committee will be issued in writing with a copy sent to the teams involved.
 The original shall be filed by the League Secretary for future reference.

-(f) The decision of the Protest Committee shall be final.
+(f) The decision of the Discipline Committee shall be final.